 Internal Academic Roles and Responsibilities

 - Co-leader, Digital Business Work and Life research program in the Centre for People, Organisation and Work

 External Academic Roles and Responsibilities

-- Associate Editor of the Information Systems Journal.
+- Senior Editor of the Information Systems Journal (A* AIS Basket of 8).

 - Chair and Co-Chair of Green IS and Sustainability tracks at international conferences including the Australasian Conference on Information Systems, Americas Conference on Information Systems, European Conference on Information Systems, International Conference on Information Systems and the International Conference on Sustainability, Technology and Education.